Maui Scuba Certification: How to Prepare

 PADI Open Water Manual, 2015 Edition

 The PADI Open Water manual consists of 5 chapters.
 At the end of each chapter, you will find a list of questions called Knowledge Reviews.
 These questions must get filled out and will prepare you for the quizzes and final exam.
 If you are completing the Scuba Diver certification, you will only receive the first three quizzes.
-The Open Water scuba certification will consist of all four quizzes and the 50 question final.
+The Open Water scuba certification will consist of all four quizzes and the 50-question final.

-Invest Time and Effort Into Your Scuba Certification
+Invest Your Time and Effort

-Earning a scuba certification is a rewarding experience.
-It takes a significant time commitment to become a competent certified diver.
-Rest assured that Banyan Tree Divers makes this process approachable and fun!
-However, we can’t stress enough that dedicating time to learning about scuba diving and preparing for your scuba certification will lead to a massively enjoyable experience all around.
+Earning a scuba certification gives you a rewarding experience but it takes time to become a competent certified diver.
+We can’t stress enough that dedicating your vacation to scuba diving and preparing for your scuba certification should lead to a massively enjoyable experience all around.
+If you have questions regarding scuba certifications in Maui, please email our dive service at [email protected] or call (808) 446-6099.